lborg019/alain.xyz/portfolio/blog/intro-sound-programming/index.md

 **Sound** is a series of compressions and decompressions in the air.

-Instantaneous acoustic pressure (current sound) is the ambient atmospheric pressure plus perturbation (basically noise) caused by sound wave at a determined instant in time.
+Instantaneous acoustic pressure (current sound) is the ambient atmospheric pressure plus perturbation (basically noise) caused by a sound wave at a determined instant in time.

 \[ P_{inst} = P_{atmos} + P_{sound} \]